Determining Forage Inventories with Pen and Paper

 - First, list the number of animals you have and their production groups.
 For my example, I have 20 ewes that weigh 120 pounds each and 1 ram and 1 wether that weigh 150 pounds each.
 The example doesn't use lambs because in this hypothetical, they were lambed in the late winter, put out to pasture at weaning, and sold before winter.
 Idealistic, I know (:

 - Next, determine the consumption of your livestock.
 The table below, complied from NRC (National Research Council) recommendations, gives general estimates of the consumption of the major grazing species classes as the % of bodyweight per day.
 Our example ewes are gestating, and because they have a tendency to carry twins and triplets, and because they will be nursing while on stored feed, their feed needs will fall on the higher end of gestating and lactating range for sheep.
-Let's go with 4% here.
+Also note that animals tend to consume a larger volume of higher quality forage vs lower quality forage because lower quality forage stays in the gut longer, making them feel full... even if it's less nutritious.
+In this example, our hay is of moderate quality.
+That, plus the gestating considerations having me go with 4% here as % of dry matter intake per animal.

-- Multiply the number of animals in each group by their weight and then by their anticipated consumption as a percent of bodyweight.
-Then, add those consumption values of the groups together.
-Our example flock has a ewe group where 20 animals x 120 pounds bodyweight x .04 = 96 pounds of feed for the ewes/day.
+- Multiply the number of animals in each group by their individual weight and then by their anticipated consumption as a percent of bodyweight.
+Then, add those consumption values of the groups together to get your daily consumption.
+Our example flock has a group of 20 ewes x 120 pounds bodyweight x .04 = 96 pounds of dry matter for the ewes/day.
 The wether and ram are 300 total pounds x 0.035 = 10.5 pounds of feed for the males.
 That means that all the sheep on the farm are anticipated to consume 106.5 pounds of dry matter feed per day.

 Finally, calculate how much feed they will consume this winter and compare that number to the amount of forage you have available.

-- I generally recommend that producers estimate for a late start on the pastures and an early pull in the fall since we know that mother nature can be fickle.
-At this point, you can even estimate in a set number of days for summer feeding if you find that your pastures normally enter a summer slump and/or calculate a set number of extra days in the case of drought.
+- I generally recommend that producers estimate for a late pasture green-up and an early move off pastures in the fall since we know that mother nature can be fickle.
+At this point, you can even estimate a set number of days for summer feeding if you find that your pastures normally enter a summer slump and/or calculate a set number of extra days in the case of drought.
 In our example, we're going to pretend that we have a nice mix of cool season pastures, silvopasture, and summer annuals, so we won't need to calculate for summer feed.
 The grazing season on our imaginary hilltop starts around May 20th, and ends around November 1st, since we stockpile.
 That gives us 200 days for the grazing season, or 165 days for the winter feeding season.

-- Multiply the number of days on feed by the pounds you anticipate the animals to consume per day.
-Our little flock will consume 106.5 pounds of dry matter/day x 165 days = 17,572 pounds of dry matter this winter.
+- Multiply the number of days on stored feed by the pounds you anticipate the animals to consume per day.
+Our little flock will consume 106.5 pounds of dry matter/day x 165 days = 17,572 pounds of dry matter will be needed this winter.

-- Compare the results of your calculation to your stored feed, and see how close you are!
+- Compare the results of your calculation to the amount of stored feed you have, and see how close you are!
 In our example, we have 15,840 pounds of dry matter available, and need 17,572 pounds of dry matter.
 That's really close, but if I had to choose in this example, I would pick up one more ton of forage just to be on the safe side.
-Sometimes, the amount of forage you need will be more than what you have, meaning you need to buy in forage.
-Other times, there is a huge excess of stored feed calculated, which means you can keep some for insurance or sell some.
-This decision comes from experience and your comfort with risk.
+Sometimes, the amount of forage you need will be more than what you have, meaning you need to buy in forage or sell off animals.
+Other times, there is a large calculated excess of stored feed, which means you can keep it for insurance or sell some.
+This decision comes from your experience and comfort with risk.

-As you're going through this series of calculations, and you're unsure where you fall in terms of moisture, loss, or animal weights, estimate more moisture, loss, and weight than less.
+As you're going through this series of calculations, and you're unsure where you fall in terms of moisture, loss, or animal weights, estimate on the higher ends for moisture, loss, and animal weights.
 This will make your calculation more conservative.
 It's better to have hay left over at the end of the year than it is to need to scramble at the last minute to secure feed.
-With the days getting crisp and cool, I highly recommend running these numbers as soon as you can if you haven't already.
+With the days moving towards crisp and cool, I highly recommend running these numbers as soon as you can if you haven't already.

-If you need any assistance or have any questions, feel free to reach out at amb544@cornell.edu or 716-640-0844.
+If you need any assistance or have any questions, feel free to reach out to Amy Barkley at amb544@cornell.edu or 716-640-0844.

 Upcoming Events